 Our attorneys at Leiderman Shelomith Alexander + Somodevilla, PLLC can help, however complex your bankruptcy case may seem.

-Call us today for a no cost consultation to discuss plans for your student loans in bankruptcy.
+Call us today for an in depth strategy session to discuss plans for your student loans in bankruptcy.

 “Excellent company to work with providing timely advice and guidance.”